EF PRO CYCLING

 - 2011: Thor Hushovd, seven days

-2: the best place in the Tour de France overall classification achieved by Jonathan Vaughters' men so far: Rigoberto Urán, who improved the fourth-place finishes of Christian Vande Velde in 2008 and Bradley Wiggins in 2009.
+the highest place in the general classification of the Tour de France achieved by Jonathan Vaughters' men so far: Rigoberto Urán in 2017, building on the fourth-place finishes of Christian Vande Velde in 2008 and Bradley Wiggins in 2009.

-7 July 2009: in the team time trial, its speciality, Jonathan Vaughters' team goes head to head with the Astana powerhouse, a prelude to Bradley Wiggins' fourth place in the final classification.
+7 July 2009: in the team time trial, its speciality, Jonathan Vaughters' team goes head to head with the Astana powerhouse in a prelude to Bradley Wiggins' fourth place in the final classification.

-4 July 2011: the day after his dream of winning the team time trial comes true, Vaughters savours the triumph of his home-grown sprinter Tyler Farrar in Redon and Thor Hushovd's yellow jersey.
+4 July 2011: the day after his dream of winning the team time trial comes true, Vaughters savours the triumph of his home-grown sprinter Tyler Farrar in Redon as well as Thor Hushovd's yellow jersey.

-13 July 2012: David Millar, the embodiment of the team's anti-doping policy, experiences final redemption by reacquainting himself with success at the Tour in Annonay Davézieux.
+13 July 2012: David Millar, the embodiment of the team's anti-doping policy, achieves his ultimate redemption by reacquainting himself with success at the Tour in Annonay Davézieux

 Receive exclusive news about the Tour